reanahub/reana-cluster/docs/userguide.rst

 Install ``reana-cluster`` CLI tool
 ----------------------------------

-``reana-cluster`` command line interface tool is easily installable from PyPI:
+``reana-cluster`` command line interface tool is easily installable from PyPI.
+You may want to install it into a new virtual environment:

 .. code-block:: console

+   $ mkvirtualenv reana-cluster
    $ pip install reana-cluster

 .. _configure: